What Were You Wearing?

 "What were you wearing?" is an easy question to ask.
 However, the cost of such a question is high for a survivor of sexual assault.
 This cost is paid not only through their dreaded answer, but through the burden of self-blame.

 This installation asks viewers to recognize that it's never about the clothing, and the act of shedding the clothes can never provide enough peace or comfort to survivors.
 Abuse is not attached to the fabrics shed, but will become woven into the survivor's story.
 These exhibits ask observers to evaluate what enabled us as individuals or as a society to ever question, "What were you wearing?".

-The What Were You Wearing (WWYW) Exhibit will display replications of outfits from stories of current student, alumni, and current faculty/staff survivors on our Office of Compliance and Equity Management (OCEM) social media accounts and linked google site.
-The exhibit is entirely online.
+The What Were You Wearing (WWYW) Exhibit will display replications of outfits from stories of current student, alumni, and current faculty/staff survivors on our Office of Compliance and Equity Management (OCEM) social media accounts and through our exhibit at the Kamerick Art Building.